-The legal court case of Ferenczy vs. MCI Medical Clinics, a decision rendered in the Ontario Superior Court by Justice Dawson is a good decision for private investigators in Canada.
+The legal court case of Ferenczy vs. MCI Medical Clinics, a decision rendered in the Ontario Superior Court by Justice Dawson, is good for private investigators in Canada.
 This legal case involves a patient named D. Ferenczy.
-She sued her doctor for professional negligence in the diagnosis and the treatment of a cyst located on the inner part of her left wrist.
+She sued her doctor for professional negligence in diagnosing and treating a cyst on the inner part of her left wrist.
 The medical procedure was carried out on February 17, 1999.

-The plaintiff, D. Ferenczy, claimed that as a result of the failed procedure, she was unable to hold small items for a long period of time with her left hand.
-She further claimed that she was unable to work, and she subsequently claimed that she suffered a loss of income.
+The plaintiff, D. Ferenczy, claimed that due to the failed medical procedure, she could not hold small items for an extended period of time with her left hand.
+In addition, she claimed that she could not work and subsequently suffered a loss of income.

 The defendant, the doctor, disputed her claim.
-A private investigator was retained by the Canadian Medical Protective Association to dispute the credibility of the plaintiff’s evidence.
-This association provides defense assistance to physicians who are being sued for medical malpractice claims.
+The Canadian Medical Protective Association retained a private investigator to help dispute the credibility of the plaintiff’s evidence.
+This association provides defense assistance to physicians sued for medical malpractice claims.

-The private investigator conducted surveillance on Ms. Ferenczy and collected an eight minute video surveillance footage of Ms. Ferenczy holding a coffee cup at a coffee shop without any visible signs of physical impairment.
+The private investigator conducted surveillance on Ms. Ferenczy and collected an eight-minute video with surveillance footage of Ms. Ferenczy holding a coffee cup at a coffee shop.
+The video footage clearly shows that she was holding the coffee cup without any visible signs of physical impairment.
 This investigation was carried out without Ms. Ferenczy’s consent.

-Whether or not the video tape could be admitted as evidence against Ms. Ferenczy as the Counsel for Ms. Denise Ferenczy argued that the taking of the video and its disclosure contravened the Personal Information and Protection of Electronics Act [PIPEDA], and therefore submitted the evidence rendered be inadmissible.
+Whether or not the videotape could be admitted as evidence against Ms. Ferenczy as the Counsel for Ms. Denise Ferenczy argued that the taking of the video and its disclosure contravened the Personal Information and Protection of Electronics Act [PIPEDA].
+And therefore submitted, the evidence rendered is inadmissible.

 Janie Duncan is a licensed private investigator and founder of Duncan Investigations in Winnipeg, Manitoba.
-She manages this licensed & bonded private investigation agency that has served clients throughout Canada.
+She manages this licensed and bonded private investigation agency that has served clients throughout Canada.